public interface BeanFactory

 The interface itself is quite simple.
 There is a single method for creating a

 bean of a given class.
-All necessary parameters are obtained from an also
+All necessary parameters are obtained from a

 (but optional) for a bean factory to declare the default class of the bean it